FALL 2023 IMPORTANT DATES

 this service is available in the Computer Help Desk section of the MCLA website.

-All resident students have access to a streaming television service with a large variety of channels including HBO Max and Music Choice.
-You can access this service on your laptop, tablet and phone.
+All resident students have access to a streaming television service called SpectrumU.
+You can access this service while you are on campus on your laptop, tablet and phone.

 Each residence area has a laundry room.
-Laundry is free for students living in each of the residence areas.
-Food vending machines are located in Berkshire Towers and Hoosac Hall.
+The cost of laundry for resident students is pre-paid on your bill so there is no additional charge to use the machines.
+Food vending machines are located in Hoosac Hall.
 In your residence area, you can borrow a vacuum cleaner, DVD player, iron & ironing board, recreation equipment and board games at the front desk with your MCLA ID.
+Hoosac Hall has a ping pong table, pool table and foosball game.
+Supplies to use this game equipment are available at the Hoosac Hall front desk.

 Resident students are eligible to apply for an on-campus parking permit.
 The cost of a resident student parking permit is $100 per semester.
 Public Safety manages the parking permit distribution process.